Are you looking for a suitable Hanoi Itinerary 5 days that satisfy your wanderlust? Then you're on the right page!

 Situated in the center of the UNESCO-declared World Heritage area, the Sung Sot or Surprise Grotto is on Bo Hon Island and is one of the finest and widest grottoes of Ha Long Bay.

 Ascending to the grotto, the way is covered by trees and foliage and consists of great paved stone blocks.

 The path to Sung Sot is quite steep and is lined with shady trees.
 Among the 2 chambers, the outer chamber is square and is often referred to as the waiting room.

 The cave’s ceiling is approximately 30 meters high.
 The walls are almost perfectly smooth as if it was built by man and generate a variety of colors that blend with the setting of the area.

-Amazing view from the peak of Titov Island in Halong Bay
+Amazing view in Sung Sot cave Halong Bay

 As one of the tourist name Stephen says: "This is the perfect position for who want to take a high angle panoramic view of Halong Bay.
 I spend about 15-20 min to get to the top, not hard for me, but some elder people maybe get hard to do it.
 After that, you’ll see the amazing scene so you should do that."